legerch/develop-memo/Documentations/Developpement/Linux/linux/custom_bash_aliases.md

 # To perform host updates
 alias maj='sudo apt update && sudo apt full-upgrade'

+# In order to "disallow" some commands (It is use for my embedded target and I don't want to perform them on my host machine)
+alias poweroff='printf "I m not gonna do that !\n"' alias reboot='printf "I m not gonna do that !\n"'

 # To uninstall a package and all dependencies not used elsewhere (source : https://askubuntu.com/questions/151941/how-can-you-completely-remove-a-package)
 alias apt-uninstall="sudo apt purge --autoremove"